 Under the National Labor Relations Act (NLRA), the Union has a right to bargain over the conditions of work, including hazard controls, testing, work hours, and sick leave.
-Whenever working conditions change, such as the occurrence of a pandemic, even during the life of a contract, the union has a right to demand bargaining over the change.
+Whenever working conditions change, such as the occurrence of a pandemic, even during the life of a contract, the union has a right to demand to bargain over changes.
 A demand to bargain should be in writing and delivered to the employer by a union representative.